htc-ccis1301/fall-2017/_readings/intro-valid-html.md

 ## Validation Tips

+{% include alert.html type="warning"
+    content="Be very careful with your typing.
+Make sure that you get every single character correct.
+A missing quote or angle bracket < > can be hard to find and cause problems with the display or page validation."
+%}

 Students often find validation errors intimidating at first.
 My best advice is "Don't panic."
 If you have errors, take a deep breath, relax and then follow the tips below to work through them.

 - First, note that warnings are not errors and are not required to be fixed.